 In fact, it wasn’t so much the takeover as the whitewashing from history of whatever came before.
 2005 was Year Zero – name, team colours and tradition all went out the window.

-Company team FC Red Bull Salzburg have since won nine league titles, breaking the Viennese monopoly and bringing managers of the quality of Giovanni Trapattoni, Co Adriaanse and Huub Stevens to sleepy Salzburg.
+Company team FC Red Bull Salzburg have since won ten league titles, breaking the Viennese monopoly and bringing managers of the quality of Giovanni Trapattoni, Co Adriaanse and Huub Stevens to sleepy Salzburg.
 Seeing red, and unable to reach agreement with the new owners on retaining at least something of their club’s 60-year history, hard-core fans set up SV Austria Salzburg.
 AFC Wimbledon-style, this moral continuation of the original club formed in 1933 rose through the lower ranks to play in the Regional League West, Austria’s third tier.

 In 2014, SV made the play-offs for the second flight but lost out to FAC Vienna.
 Then, in 2015, the unbelievable happened.
 With a memorable late goal in Kitzbühel, SV Austria gained promotion to the second-flight 1 Liga.
 In 2015-16, the Violets stood one campaign from the Austrian Bundesliga – and Red Bull.
-Two consecutive relegations later, and the Violette are now in the Salzburg regional league, the fourth tier.
+Two consecutive relegations later, and the Violette are now in the Salzburg regional league, the third tier.

 Consisting of one main stand, half-seated, with a bar/restaurant at the back, the stadium is by the Klostermaierhofweg bus stop on line No.10 from central Hanuschplatz.
 Online sales are €13 to sit in Sector A, €10 to stand in the fans’ area alongside, and €8 to stand by the pitch.
 Tickets are also available on the day at the ground.
 A fans’ bar, Violett, opens on match days, by tennis courts near the stadium entrance.
 Alongside, the lovely, traditional Gasthaus Kuglhof offers a bucolic beer garden ideal for pre-match relaxation.
 Nearby on the main road, Garfield is a friendly Imbiß with a side terrace, purveying classic Balkan snacks, ćevapčići, pljeskavica and so on.